-The DRV8821 contains four H-bridge motor drivers with current-control PWM circuitry.
-A block diagram showing drivers A and B of the motor control circuitry (as typically used to drive a bipolar stepper motor) is shown below.
-Drivers C and D are the same as A and B (though the $R{ds(on)}$ of the output FETs is different).
+The DRV8823 contains four H-bridge motor drivers with current-control PWM circuitry.
+Figure 10 shows a block diagram with drivers A and B of the motor control circuitry (as typically used to drive a bipolar stepper motor).
+Drivers C and D are the same as A and B (though the $R{DS(ON)}$ of the output FETs is different).